Posts Tagged ‘Brexit’

 We do not see this happening as the EU will still be our main trading partner and such provisions ensure safer trade conditions for all.

 Under law, anyone, including Bank’s and any other foreign trading entity can secure a Judgement in their country and then bring this to the UK and apply for a European Enforcement Order.

 Definitive advice is imperative.
 Relying on uninformed opinions is no good for those facing this sort of situation.
-Relying on ‘bar room’ legal opinions is dangerous – especially when these opinions that may suit your arguments, are wrong.

-In conclusion, if you face foreign mortgage problems, get the best advice you can.
+If you face foreign mortgage problems, get the best advice you can.
 If it goes wrong, then you will be pursued at some time.
 Do not ignore the issues, seek out professional help to know your options.